ElizabethCody/icejar/README.md

 `icejar-module-api ` and `ice-generated` sub-projects.
 You can generate this documentation by running `gradle javadoc` from the project root.

+The generated documentation will be produced at `icejar-module-api/build/docs/javadoc/` and `ice-generated/build/docs/javadoc/`.

 ## Compling Modules
-To compile modules, add the JAR file located at `interfaces/build/MumbleIceInterfaces.jar` to the class path.
+To compile modules, add the JAR file located at `icejar-module-api/build/MumbleIceModuleAPI.jar` to the class path.